 - J. Walter Thompson Company.
 Frankfurt Office.
 George Black papers

 - 39 Linear Feet, 29,250 Items

-- English, German, Danish, Dutch, French, Greek, Portuguese, Russian, Spanish, Swedish.
+- Approximately 60% of the collection is in English and the remainder is in German, except for small portions in Danish, Dutch, French, Greek, Portuguese, Russian, Spanish, and Swedish.

 - Other JWT Offices Series, 1971-1980

 - New Business Series, 1972-1979

 - Correspondence Series, 1976-1977

 - Writings and Speeches Series, 1968-1971

 - Other JWT Offices Series, Restricted, 1978-1988 (bulk 1980-1988)